rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 - Certifications help in marketing yourself as they are a visual beacon for recruiters.
 - Additionally they are also mentioned in the job profiles posted by top companies like Amazon, Google, Microsoft etc.

-### Getting a structured introduction
+### Getting a structured introduction to a new workstream

 - If you are getting into a new workstream or domain, then certifications can be a well structured way to learn the concepts while serving as a foundation for your upcoming work.
 - Eg: Before building a Azure related product few years ago, I studied for an Azure certification.

-### Using your experience
+### Using your experience to get a win with least effort

-- If you have good experience on a workstream or domain (eg: Data Engineering in Azure), then a certification in it will be easier to get while marketing your knowledge on your digital profile.
+- If you have good experience on a workstream or domain (eg: Data Engineering in Azure), then a certification in it will be easier to get while gaining a new entry on your resume.
 - Eg: I now have some experience working on the data related tools in Azure (eg: Data Factory) which is why I plan to give the Azure Data Engineer exam soon.

 ### Getting hands on in some cases